 Follow your next strategic planning process with the work of aligning your community accordingly.
 Speak to Rich!

 — Education authority Christopher T. Cross is a past senior fellow with the Education Commission of the States and the Center for Education Policy, president of the Council for Basic Education, assistant US secretary of education, president of the Maryland Board of Education, director of the Business Roundtable Education, and co-founder of FourPoint Education Partners, formerly Cross & Joftus.
-He has been a highly-valued resource to local, state, and federal educational officials for decades.
+He has been a highly trusted resource to local, state, and federal educational officials for decades.

 About Us